 Oh, sorry, hi!
 In case we haven’t met, I’m Mike Allton.
 I’m the brand evangelist here at Agorapulse, which makes me responsible for our influencer relationships and overall brand awareness.
 A big part of my role here is to manage the activities and marketing initiatives of our ambassadors—all of the great social media marketing influencers who love our tool and enjoy working with us to promote it.
 With their help, I put together these massive virtual summits on an assortment of marketing topics.

 Related post: Social Media Management

-The Social Success Summit 2.0 accrued over two thousand registrants, and each summit I launch exceeds the previous!
+The Social Pulse Summit: LinkedIn Edition accrued over four thousand registrants, and each summit I launch exceeds the previous!
 So, I’m going to share with you today exactly how I make it happen.